klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 ``--modules-from-build BUILDTAG``
     Take the module specifications from a build.
 If you use "--addmodules" you can modify single module specifications in order to create a new build.
+``-X, --exclude-states``
+    For command 'try' exclude all 'dependents' whose state does match one of the regular expressions (REGEXP).
 ``-b, --brief``
     Create a more brief output for some commands.
 ``--no-make``